 The next lemma is the only one where we go into more detail than Chmutov and Duzhin in \cite{chmutov}.
 We will need a modification of this proof in the graph case, so we felt it was important to use rigorous notation and touch on the fine points.

-\begin{proposition} If $T_0$ and $T_1$ are two tangles that differ only in a thin needle (possibly twisted), as in the figure, such that each level $\{t=c\}$ intersects the needle in at most two points and the distance between these is at most $\varepsilon$.
+\begin{proposition} Let $T_0$ and $T_1$ be two tangles that differ only in a thin needle (possibly twisted), as in the figure, such that each level $\{t=c\}$ intersects the needle in at most two points and the distance between these is at most $\varepsilon$.
 Then $Z(T_0)=Z(T_1)$. \end{proposition}

 \begin{proof} $Z(T_0)$ and $Z(T_1)$ can only differ in terms with a chord ending on the needle.
 If the chord closest to the end of the needle connects the two sides of the needle (isolated chord), then the corresponding diagram is zero by the FI (1T) relation.